 - the duration that each carer has been on income support and their principal carer status during this time.
 If there are no substantial differences between the parties, then generally the determination should be favoured which maintains the 'status quo', and

 - any other factors considered relevant by the decision maker.

 Example: Mary and John are separated and equally share the care of their daughter Cathy.
-Mary has been receiving NSA with principal carer status since August 2015, and John lodges a claim for NSA in October 2016.
+Mary has been receiving JSP with principal carer status since April 2020, and John lodges a claim for JSP in June 2020.
 The rate that would be payable to John is approximately the same as that being paid to Mary.
 Neither John nor Mary owns any substantial assets such as a house or car.
 John has recent workforce experience, which increases his employment prospects in the area.
 It is fair to argue that a decision that cancelled Mary's status as principal carer would have a more significant impact than a decision to reject John's claim to be deemed principal carer, especially as John has greater employment prospects than Mary.
-Therefore Mary should continue to be specified as the principal carer of Cathy while John should have generic NSA requirements/concessions.
+Therefore Mary should continue to be specified as the principal carer of Cathy while John should have generic JSP requirements/concessions.

 Equal care - same decision applies to each child